 File your amended articles to the Company House within 15 days of passing the resolution.

 You could agonise for many hours over what should be changed.
-By far the easiest way to deal with all problems at once is to use a Net Lawman version of the new model articles.
+By far the easiest way to deal with all problems at once is to issue a new set based on a Net Lawman articles of association template.
 Each version has been carefully edited to suit a particular set of circumstances and is accompanied by extensive notes explaining each possible change.

-If you are concerned to make sure any changes you have made to the Net Lawman template are appropriate, you can also take advantage of our document review service.
+If you are concerned to make sure any changes you have made to the Net Lawman template are appropriate, you can also take advantage of our Lawyer Assist service.